-Flower gardeners spend a great deal of time thinking about the soil.
-We turn it, tend it, amend it, admire it, and curse it.
-Rich, black, loamy soil is at the heart of everything we grow, and if we had 10 dollars to spend on gardening, most of us would spend nine dollars on the hold and one dollar on the plant.
+Flower gardeners spend a great deal of time thinking about the soil in their land.
+They turn it, tend to it, amend it, admire it, and curse it.
+Rich, black, loamy soil is at the heart of most successful gardens, and novice and pro gardeners alike will do almost anything that it takes to master that ideal blend.

 Hydroponic kits vary widely in size and price, but most systems accommodate a static number of growing pots.
 This means if you purchased a kit that only features 12 growing stations, you can only grow 12 plants at a time.
-Unless you have severe space restrictions, buy a hydroponic system that grows at least 24 plants or more so your hobby doesn't outgrow the system too quickly.
+Unless you have severe space restrictions, your best bet is to buy a hydroponic system that grows at least 24 plants or more so your hobby doesn't outgrow the system too quickly.

-Unlike the complicated chemical soups hydroponic gardening suppliers offered in the past, most companies now recognize the value of growing plants using naturally derived nutrients.
-Hydroponic fertilizers may come in a liquid or powder form that you dilute and add to your growing system.
-Organic ingredients are similar to what we use in the soil, including such additives as earthworm castings, blood meal, fish meal, kelp, or guano.
+Unlike the complicated chemical soups hydroponic gardening suppliers offered in the past, most companies now recognize the value of growing plants using naturally-derived nutrients.
+Hydroponic fertilizers often come in a liquid or powder form, allowing you to dilute it and add to your growing system as needed.
+The mixtures include organic ingredients similar to what is used when feeding and fostering rich soil, including additives like earthworm castings, blood meal, fish meal, kelp, or guano.

 In addition to fertilizer, hydroponic gardeners must add the trace elements normally found in healthy soils, as the growing media will be inert.
 Look specifically for products that advertise trace mineral content on the label.
 If you're growing plants that have a fussy pH range, you can also alter this with a sulfuric acid preparation or dolomite lime.

-Even though the focus in hydroponic gardening is on water plants still require a growing medium to anchor their roots.
-Some of the growing media are the same materials flower gardeners might use to amend their soil, while others are used specifically for hydroponic applications.
+Hydroponics systems may eliminate soil and digging, but plants still require a growing medium to anchor their roots.
+Some of the growing media used in hydroponic growing are the same materials flower gardeners might use to amend their soil, while others are used specifically for hydroponic applications.
 You can use perlite, coconut fiber, rock wool, or even sand.
 Whatever you choose, you will enjoy one of the advantages of hydroponic gardening, which is the ability to dodge soil-borne diseases.